syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-activity.md

 ### SubProcessType

 SubProcessType represents the type of task that is being processed.
-The `SubProcessType` property of subprocess allows you to define the type of SubProcessType.
-By default, it is set to **Default**.
+The [SubProcessType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html#Syncfusion_Blazor_Diagram_BpmnActivity_SubProcessType) property of subprocess allows you to define the type of SubProcessType.
+By default, it is set to [Default](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnSubProcessType.html#Syncfusion_Blazor_Diagram_BpmnSubProcessType_Default).

 ```cshtml
 @using Syncfusion.Blazor.Diagram